 Did you know it was Delurking week?
 That’s right!
 DeLurking Week!
 (Thank god it’s not just a day or I’d totally miss the whole dog ‘n gay pony ride.)

 So, here’s the gig, you get to comment and say hi even if you NEVER COMMENT AGAIN.
 See the freedom I just bestowed on you?
 See the power I have?
 I just gave you free reign to read and never say anything if you so desire because I’m drunk with that kind of authority.
-But once you comment, I know...
-Read more
+But once you comment, I know you’ll want to do more because once you start, you. can’t. stop.

 Because I know you people are dying to find out what happened to LB at school.
 Because I know you are waiting on pins and needles to see if I have to go back to the Nazi Nurse.
 Because I know you are clutching at your seats to find out if LB has flung more poo in her crib.
-Because I know...
+Because I know you are all wondering if I’ve contacted those other moms I met.
+Because I know you want to hear more...
 Read more

 Sometimes, Internet, I think I’m a 73 year old man with black socks, shorts, and velcro shoes because what *is up* with all this new fangled technology, anyway?